Some stats first...

 2. Reduce your downtime and grow like Netflix

-I know, this is not an e-commerce example, but we could all learn a thing or two about from Netflix.
+I know, this is not an e-commerce example, but we could all learn a thing or two about customer experience from Netflix.

 There are some brilliant AI algorithms driving each of our customized Netflix homepage experiences.
 But what you might not have known is that Netflix uses microservices, a sub-branch of headless architecture to make it all possible.